by Sujith Silva

 2016 – Isipathana College under Kushan Indunil after winning the Schools Rugby League went further by winning

 back the President’s Trophy in their 3rd straight final with a resounding win over Royal College by 47-12 at Racecourse Grounds, Colombo.
-The tournament was contested by seven teams as defending champions Science College withdrawing from the tournament due to financial constraints and Trinity College and St.Joseph’s College also pulling out due to injuries and also the replacement for Trinity’s absence D.S.Senanayake College.
+The tournament was contested by seven teams as defending champions Science College withdrew from the tournament due to financial constraints.
+Trinity College and St.Joseph’s College also pulled out due to injuries and the replacement for Trinity’s absence D.S.Senanayake College.
 There were few objections on the venue for the finals and later both sides agreed to play the final on 13 July at Racecourse Grounds.
-Isipathana College went onto become Invincible Schools Rugby Champions for 2016.
+Isipathana College went on to become Invincible Schools Rugby Champions for 2016.

 2017 – St. Joseph’s College playing in their first-ever major rugby final under the captaincy of Vinul Fernando clinched their maiden Rugby title by winning the President’s Trophy as they secured a hard-fought win over Isipathana College by 19-13 at